AI

 Reader + writer split

 Class 9 English tests two distinct sets of skills in one paper.
-This page separates them clearly: the literature strand builds reading and response skills through Beehive and Moments, while the language strand covers grammar and writing forms that earn marks across every section of the exam.
+This page separates them clearly: the literature strand builds reading and response skills through Kaveri's integrated prose and poetry units, while the language strand covers grammar and writing forms that earn marks across every section of the exam.

 16